Code-Institute-Submissions/BunkerVinyl_MS4/README.md

 - Products

-    The producs app contains all the producs, filter options (filter by product types, ) and sort options.
+    The producs app contains all the producs, filter options (filter by genre or type ) and sort options.
     The site consists of two html pages,

     1. Products page, displays all products in the DB.
     Products are displayed in a bootstrap card with the number per row, varying depending on screen size.
 The image for each product is a link to open the details for the selected product.

     <details><summary>Products Page</summary>
         <img src="readme_assets/images/products_page.jpg">